 Located in lovely Looe, Purely Cornish offers visitors and locals alike a fantastic array of goodies.
 From Cornish chocolate, fudge and biscuits, to local jams and chutney.
 Is your mouth-watering yet?

-This National Trust farm on the cliffs above Mawgan Porth is worth a pilgrimage to pick up a few joints of its free-range lamb, reared on the green pastures and sea breezes of the north coast – Fifteen chefs swear you can taste the salty air in the meat.
+This National Trust farm on the cliffs above Mawgan Porth is worth a pilgrimage to pick up a few joints of its free-range lamb, reared on the green pastures and sea breezes of the north coast – Chefs swear you can taste the salty air in the meat.
 There can be no better reason to forgo burgers – these chops are perfectly suited to the smoky flavours of a beach barbie.
 Enquire within the farm shop, and pick yourself a few sprigs of herbs free of charge on the way out.

 Camel Valley Vineyard has been producing award-winning, world-class wine in Cornwall since 1989.
 Located near Bodmin, guests can either stop in the shop to purchase wine and champagne, or have it order to your door.
 For those that are really into their wines, why not enjoy a tour of the vineyard during your stay?